j23414/mango-user-guide/cellular_automata_example.md

 In cellular automata, a cell is in one of a finite set of states (often either alive, or dead).
 At each epoch, or time step, the next state is determined the by the current state of its immediate neighbors.

-Often you are definining an intial pattern and then run it for a few steps to notice if there is a loop or some complexity arising from a simple set of rules.
+Often you are defining an initial pattern and then run it for a few steps to notice if there is a loop or some complexity arising from a simple set of rules.

 ##Creating a Cellular Automata Network
 For example, there is the blinker pattern where 0 represent dead and 1 represents alive: